quynhnn-vn/redux-ExpenseTracker/README.md

 Run `yarn start` and open http://localhost:3000 to view it in the browser.

-Open [https://expense-tracker-qnn.netlify.app/](https://expense-tracker-qnn.netlify.app/) to view it in deployed verison
+Open [https://expense-tracker-qnn.netlify.app/](https://expense-tracker-qnn.netlify.app/) to view it in deployed verison.